TIMHX/notion-bills-tracker/README.md

 ## Features

--   **Gmail Integration**: Fetches unread emails from your Gmail inbox, specifically those from "Chase" with the label "账单".
+-   **Gmail Integration**: Fetches unread emails from your Gmail inbox based on a configurable query and sender filter defined in `config/gmail_config.yaml`.
+For example, it can fetch archived emails from senders like "Chase" or "everyday" with the label "账单".
 -   **Advanced AI Extraction with DSPy**: Leverages the `dspy` framework to programmatically build reliable AI pipelines.
 Instead of crafting fragile, monolithic prompts, `dspy` allows for a structured, modular, and optimizable approach to prompting language models like Google Gemini (`gemini-2.5-flash`).
 -   **Structured & Reliable Output**: Uses `dspy.Signature` to define a clear data schema (`Pydantic` model) for the expected output. `dspy.ChainOfThought` is employed to guide the model's reasoning process, significantly improving the accuracy and reliability of extracting bill details:
     -   `merchant`: The merchant's name.